mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 excerpt: "A functional approach to error handling in Kotlin"
 ---

 The Kotlin language is a multi-paradigm, general-purpose programming language.
-Whether we develop using an object-oriented approach, or a functional one, we always have the problem of handling errors.
-Kotlin offers a lot of different approaches to handle errors, but in this article, we will focus on the functional approaches, introducing also the Arrow library.
-This article is the first part of a series, and we'll focus on methods that don't manage the cause of error, i.e. nullable types and Arrow `Option` type.
+Whether we develop using an object-oriented or functional approach, we always have the problem of handling errors.
+Kotlin offers a lot of different methods to handle errors.
+Still, in this article, we will focus on the functional approaches and introduce the Arrow library.
+This article is the first part of a series.
+We'll focus on methods that don't manage the cause of the error, i.e., nullable types and Arrow `Option` types.
 So, without further ado, let's get started.

 ## 1. Setup

-As usual, let's first create the setup we'll use through all the article.
+Let's first create the setup we'll use throughout the article as usual.
 We'll use the last version of Kotlin available at the moment of writing, version 1.8.20.

-As we said, we're gonna use the [Arrow](https://arrow-kt.io/) libraries.
+As we said, we will use the [Arrow](https://arrow-kt.io/) libraries.
 Arrow adds functional types to the Kotlin standard library.
-In details, we'll use the [core](https://arrow-kt.io/docs/core/) library.
+In detail, we'll use the [core](https://arrow-kt.io/docs/core/) library.
 Here, it is the dependency we need:

 ```xml
 <dependency>